 My ultimate goal is that, through developing their artist selves, students will become self-aware, empathetic, and have a clearer realization of who they aspire to become, as well as their relationship to their world.

 Approaching course content with excitement adds to an energetic atmosphere.
 Through my dedication and accomplishments, students are inspired to find their artistic voice.

 I believe that teaching graphic designs as a process-oriented activity helps students to develop life-long skills of thinking and tinkering; to establish habits that become practice; and to develop a process that maintains creative curiosity across disciplines and technologies.

 When I first came to Clarke, I was shy and introverted.
 The professors encouraged me to go beyond the classroom to visit local exhibits and galleries, as well as submit my work to various shows.

-I received my BFA in studio art and went on to achieve my MFA at the School of the Art Institute in Chicago, and now I am a visiting professor of art at Clarke.
+I received my degree studio art at Clarke and went on to achieve my MFA at the School of the Art Institute in Chicago.
+Now I am a visiting professor of art at Clarke.
 I’ve come full circle.

 I was part of the Clarke Art Slam Team for the Voices from the Warehouse Art Slam competition.
 I learned a lot about working to make a collaborative piece of art and also how to manage time and paint with an audience watching.